stan-dev/design-docs/designs/0035-cmdstanrs.md

 passed to a compiled Stan program, that is, all methods and all options for said methods.

 ## Separation of concerns

 Other than the argument tree support, the interface proposed is very
 simple: the user can compile a Stan program, call it with arguments, get basic information from the output, and call `diagnose`/`stansummary`.

 Below, I provide the rationale for exclusion of two aspects.
+My judgment is that they are useful, but are best developed separately.

 ### Serialization